carltheperson/advanced-js-objects/chapters/chapter-8.md

 >💡 This covers non-static methods.
 >

-Defining a method on a class will actually define it on the classes `.prototype` property.
+Defining a method on a class will actually define it on the class's `.prototype` property.
 Remember, a class is a constructor, and the `.prototype` property is special to constructors.
-The prototype of instances created with a constructor, will come from the *constructors* `.prototype` property.
+The prototype of instances created with a constructor will come from the *constructors* `.prototype` property.
 To illustrate this, let’s create two instances from a class with a `sayName` method.

 ```js
 class Person {